-Another potential change to the status quo of the HAL halibut IFQ/ CDQ fishery based on Alternative 2, is the possibility that fishing footprint for the harvest of halibut IFQ/ CDQ may change somewhat.
-Some halibut IFQ/ CDQ may be harvested from areas were sablefish pot fishing typically occurs if retained alongside sablefish IFQ/ CDQ fishing (see Figure 18 and Figure 19 in Section 3.6.3.2).
-Based on the maps, these areas do not differ drastically; fishing pressure for both species occurs in waters near Unalaska, throughout the Aleutians over to Atka, and up the shelf edge toward the Pribilof Islands.
-However, the locations can be different as these fisheries are typically prosecuted at different depths; halibut are typically shallower, but between 25 m and 900 m, whereas sablefish are typically harvested between 300 m and 800 m.
+Some halibut quota may be harvested from areas where sablefish pot fishing typically occurs if retained incidentally to sablefish IFQ/ CDQ fishing or on the same trip but at different depths.
+Based on the scale of these maps, the typical halibut fishing grounds and sablefish fishing grounds do not differ drastically; fishing pressure for both species occurs in waters near Unalaska, throughout the Aleutians over to Atka, and up the shelf edge toward the Pribilof Islands.
+However, the locations can be different as these fisheries are typically prosecuted at different depths; halibut are typically shallower, but between 25m and 900m, whereas sablefish are typically harvested between 300m and 800m.